Phan Thi Thu Ha MD, DrPH – Director

 This phase 3 clinical trial aims to evaluate the efficacy of a Rifapentine-containing regimens to determine whether the single substitution of rifapentine for rifampin or in addition substitutes moxifloxacin for ethambutol and continues moxifloxacin during the continuation phase would be able to shorten treatment duration of drug susceptible pulmonary tuberculosis to 17 weeks.

 Sub-Study: Population Pharmacokinetic and Pharmacodynamic Study of Efficacy and Safety of High-Dose Rifapentine and Moxifloxacin for Treatment of Tuberculosis in the Study 31 Treatment Trial: Intensive PK Sampling (2016-2020).
-Sponsor: CDC/UCSF.
+Sponsor: NIH.
 Role: Study Coordinator

 This sub-study is nested with Study 31.A5349 to 1) Characterize the population pharmacokinetics of rifapentine and 25-desacetyl rifapentine, using sparse PK data from Study 31 and intensive PK data from Study 31 PK/PD; and 2) Examine the relationship between rifapentine PK parameters of interest and treatment efficacy.

-This observational study is a plaform study aims to 1) Determine the optimal methods for identification and quantification of M. tuberculosis (MTB) in sputum over the course of TB treatment; 2) Assess outcomes of TB treatment (treatment failure, cure, relapse and death) in a rigorous and standardized manner; 3) Assess sputum parameters as surrogate markers for outcomes of TB treatment TB Trial Consortium Study 29 extension
+This observational study is a platform study aims to 1) Determine the optimal methods for identification and quantification of M. tuberculosis (MTB) in sputum over the course of TB treatment; 2) Assess outcomes of TB treatment (treatment failure, cure, relapse and death) in a rigorous and standardized manner; 3) Assess sputum parameters as surrogate markers for outcomes of TB treatment TB Trial Consortium Study 29 extension

 This phase 2 study aims to evaluate the antimicrobial activity and safety of an experimental intensive phase (8 first week of treatment) tuberculosis treatment regimen in which Rifapentine is substantial for rifampin